 Tobacco includes any form of tobacco products that are smoked (e.g., cigarettes, cigars, pipes); applied to the gums, chewed, or ingested (e.g., dipping or chewing leaf tobacco); and/or inhaled (e.g., snuff, vaporizers or electronic cigarettes).

-Recognizing that scheduling a doctor’s visit can take time, employees starting in the Health Plan July 1, 2018 or later don’t have to complete a qualified doctor’s visit for this year.
+Recognizing that scheduling a doctor’s visit can take time, employees starting in the Health Plan July 1, 2019 or later don’t have to complete their wellness exam by 10-31-2019.
 But they still need to complete the Tobacco Pledge to avoid the surcharge.
 And they might want to schedule their annual wellness exam for November or later so they will meet this requirement the following year.

 The surcharge is $50 per month.
 If you are paid bi-weekly, the surcharge is $23.08 (calculated as $50 x 12 months, then divided by 26 bi-weekly pay periods).

-No. The tobacco surcharge will be a separate, after-tax deduction line on your paycheck stub.
+No. The tobacco surcharge is a separate, after-tax deduction line on your paycheck stub.

 Employees will be asked to self-report their tobacco use status: 1) not a tobacco user, 2) a tobacco user who will participate in a cessation program, or 3) a tobacco user who elects to continue use without participation in a cessation program.
-Employees must self-identify by logging into Employee Self Service in the month of November 2018 to take the Tobacco Pledge.
+Employees must self-identify by logging into Employee Self Service to take the Tobacco Pledge.